The Slow Work of Becoming

 You are Not an Object: Reimagining Your Presence in the World

-Desire isn’t a passing whim—it’s a bodily knowing.
-Before plans, before reasons, there is a pull—quiet, insistent, and deeply real.
+Desire isn’t a passing whim but a bodily knowing.
+Before plans, before reasons, there is a pull that is quiet, insistent, and deeply real.
 This piece explores desire not as indulgence or ambition, but as a somatic orientation toward what wants to emerge through you.
-It is not born from lack—it is the gravity of becoming.
+It is not born from lack.
+It is the gravity of becoming.

 When desire fades, we lose our sense of motion.
 When it returns, life sharpens.
 This essay invites a reconnection to the felt intelligence of desire—how it humbles the ego, rearranges identity, and calls us toward the next true version of ourselves.